ChrystianDuarte/rhosmapi/README.md

 Click in API provider.

 ![API Integration](https://drive.google.com/uc?id=14KN2jhRHRXgxfLy1IGhC8SgAZegv0wIp)
-select Add a data type , and put a API name, is this case "users" and in the part
+select Add a data type , and put a API name, is this case "users" and enter a json example.

 ### Enter JSON Example